gonzalodenari/water-jug-riddle/README.md

 This project provides the CLI interface to execute the Water Jug algorithm implemented in the water-jug-riddle-core module.

 ## Dependencies
-The Water Jug CLI app depends on the following core dependency:
+The Water Jug CLI app depends on the following project:
 - water-jug-core: Please visit the following link for more info: https://github.com/gonzalodenari/water-jug-riddle-core

 ## Requirements